WisePH

 Original sisig is a pulutan first.
 It’s meant to be eaten in small portions alongside cold drinks, not as a main course with rice.
 The intense sourness and saltiness is calibrated for that context.

 If you’re serving it as a main dish, serve with plain steamed rice to balance the acid and fat.
-Add extra calamansi and chilies on the side so people can adjust to their taste.
+Also, add extra calamansi and chilies on the side so people can adjust to their taste.
 Do not pre-dress the whole batch.
-Let people add their own acid at the table.
+Instead, let people add their own acid at the table.

 The traditional banana leaf presentation is worth doing at least once.
 The leaf imparts a faint herbal aroma and keeps the dish at the right temperature as it cools.
 It also looks right.
 Sisig on a banana leaf communicates something about the food that a ceramic plate doesn’t.